What's it really like to study public health at UQ?

 Simon: Public health is a fascinating field and it's so important for managing health in the future.
-Public health focuses on populations, bigger picture problems and less on the individual.
+Public health focuses on populations and bigger picture problems, and less on the individual.
 The reason that's important is a lot of the simple health problems we face have been solved with technologies or vaccines.

 What does a day in the life of a public health student look like?

 Bianca: I personally think it looks quite great.
-We have a whole different things that make up a day.
-Often you'll start by going to one of your lectures where you get to hear fantastic researchers in their fields (such as yourself, Simon) talk about their understanding and knowledge they've gained through their research.
+We have a whole lot of different things that make up a day.
+Often, you'll start by going to one of your lectures where you get to hear fantastic researchers in their fields (such as yourself, Simon) talk about the knowledge they've gained through their research.

 Then we often have a few lectorials, which is one of my favourite deliveries.
-It gives the option for us to have an engagement and interaction with the presenter, about what they've done with their knowledge and how they've applied that in a practical sense.
-It also gives us as students a chance to take the knowledge that we've gained from our lectures, pracs, and really put it into perspective and really put a practical interactive approach towards solving real-world problems that are presented to us.
+It gives the option to engage and interact with the presenter about what they've done with their knowledge and how they've applied that in a practical sense.
+It also gives us as students a chance to take the knowledge that we've gained from our lectures and pracs, and really put it into perspective and a practical interactive approach towards solving real-world problems that are presented to us.